shakfu/nanosrv/README.md

-# pynanosrv
+# nanosrv

 Python bindings for the **nanosrv** embedded HTTP/WebSocket server library, built with [nanobind](https://github.com/wjakob/nanobind) and [scikit-build-core](https://github.com/scikit-build/scikit-build-core).

-nanosrv is a lightweight, single-file C++ server library (based on [Mongoose](https://github.com/cesanta/mongoose)) that provides HTTP and WebSocket support with both single-threaded and multi-threaded (sharded) event loops. pynanosrv wraps this as a native Python extension, giving Python code direct access to the C++ event loop with minimal overhead.
+nanosrv is a lightweight, single-file C++ server library (based on [Mongoose](https://github.com/cesanta/mongoose)) that provides HTTP and WebSocket support with both single-threaded and multi-threaded (sharded) event loops.
+The Python bindings wrap this as a native extension, giving Python code direct access to the C++ event loop with minimal overhead.

 ## Features